amarpan/how-to-install-and-configure-zshell/README.md

 Follow these steps to change themes to `jonathan`:

-1. Open your zsh configuration file
+1. Open your zsh configuration file:
 ```
 vi ~/.zshrc
 ```